Special Educational Needs and Disability

 At Squirrel Hayes First School, we believe that diversity is a strength, which should be respected and celebrated by all.
 All learners have an entitlement to quality teaching and personalised learning in the classroom regardless of additional need.
 We are a dyslexia friendly school that continuously reviews ways to remove barriers to learning through enabling learning environments and well managed, orderly learning routines.
 SEND provision comprises of the schools' vision for personalised learning for all learners.

-The Special Educational Needs Co-ordinator (SENCO) at Squirrel Hayes First School is Mrs A. Harris.
+The Special Educational Needs Co-ordinator (SENCo) at Squirrel Hayes First School is:

 Please click on the links below to read our SEND Information Report, SEND Policy, Accessibility Plan, Equality Act and Dyslexia Statement: